Abass Adekunle Adigun

 Abass Adekunle Adigun is a Nigerian politician from Oyo State, Nigeria.
 He was born on 28 June 1970.
 Abass Adekunle Adigun serves in the 10th National Assembly of Oyo State, representing the Ibadan North East/Ibadan South East constituency under the Peoples Democratic Party (PDP).
-He has also held other political positions, such as Deputy Chairman.
+He has also held other political positions, such as Deputy Chairman House Committee on Nigerian AirForce (2019–2023) and now Chairman House Committee on Narcotics Drugs(2023–Present).